aQute-os/biz.aQute.osgi.util/biz.aQute.osgi.conditionaltarget/readme.md

 ## Calculated values

-Besides calculatiing the aggregate values from the properties of the whiteboard services, the Conditional Target also accepts filters that have _calculated_ fields.
+Besides calculating the aggregate values from the properties of the white board services, the Conditional Target also accepts filters that have _calculated_ fields.
 For example, if you need at least three services that have a `bar` property then you can filter on `#bar`.
 There are a number of calculated values: